 And from her fair and unpolluted flesh

 Hamlet, Act V, Scene I – A Churchyard (on death of Ophelia)

-In herbal medicine leaves either fresh or dried.
-However, flowers preferred fresh.
-Harvesting during flowering.
+In herbal medicine, we use the leaves either fresh or dried.
+However, flowers are generally preferred fresh.
+It is harvested during flowering.

 Early in flowering, leaves and flowers make a pretty addition in a wild foraged salad.

 The following excerpt is from Harold Ward’s Herbal Manual.